-Tom joined the company full-time in February 2011 after forming Basin Street Hospitality with Matt White in 2007 and consulting with the company on other projects since that time.
-He has overall responsibility for the company’s projects in Northern California, including operations, leasing, marketing, asset repositioning and disposition strategies, new acquisitions and developments and the overall growth of the company’s presence in Northern California.
-Tom continues to manage the Basin Street Hospitality projects in California and Nevada.
+Tom formed Basin Street Hospitality with Matt White in 2007 and continues to manage the Basin Street Hospitality projects in California and Nevada.
 Prior to forming Basin Street Hospitality, Tom led the turnaround of the Sheraton Sonoma County’Petaluma Hotel into one of the top performing hotels in the region.
 Prior to that, Tom had an 18-year career at the international consulting firm of Putnam, Hayes & Bartlett, Inc. Tom received an A.B. in economics from U.C.
 Berkeley, and a Masters in Public Policy from the Kennedy School of Government, Harvard University.

 Michael J. Wright

 Mike is co-owner of Wright Contracting, Inc., along with his brother Jay Wright.
 Founded in 1953 by their father, Paul V. Wright, Wright Contracting, Inc. is a general building contractor specializing in all types of non-residential projects.
 As Wright’s CFO, Mike is an integral part of the firm’s continued success.
 Some of Wright’s current projects include education facilities, hospitals, wineries, office buildings, student housing and parking structures.
 In addition to his work at Wright, Mike is an avid supporter of local arts and entertainment organizations, serving on several non-profit boards.
 Mike holds a Bachelor of Science from Santa Clara University and practiced as a Certified Public Accountant prior to joining Wright Contracting in 1984.